Management

 Nutrition

-Feed costs make up 60% to 70% of production expenses, making it crucial for producers to monitor market trends as they work to enhance the profitability and sustainability of their pig farms.
-Recent trends indicate a notable decline in feed prices, particularly in essential ingredients like corn and soybean meal.
+Swine feed costs make up 60% to 70% of production expenses, making it crucial for producers to monitor market trends as they work to enhance the profitability and sustainability of their pig farms.
+Recent trends indicate a notable decline in feed prices, particularly in essential pig feed ingredients like corn and soybean meal.

 Read Article